Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 Consequently, you don’t want to do business with a poorly rated company.
 If you make a claim, there’s a good chance they may not pay that claim.

-With this in mind, most insurers have identical or nearly identical policies, but they charge different rates.
+Also, most insurers have identical or nearly identical policies, but they charge different rates.
 Why?
 Because they can.

 Some cruisers recommend a specific brand, like AIG Travel Guard or Allianz.
 However, they all offer the same thing.
 Hence, people are just more familiar with those brands.